-- (e5) SAT or ACT.
-Meet or exceed the scores established by the state board of education for the mathematics portion and the reading, English, or writing portion of the SAT or ACT. - (f + G) Combination.
-Meet any combination of at least one English language arts option and at least one mathematics option established in pathway options (a1) through (e5) of portion Bof this section. of this section. - (g₹) Armed services vocational aptitude battery-(ASVAB). - (ia) Meet standard on the armed forces qualification test portion of the armed services vocational aptitude battery test by scoring at least the minimum established by the military for eligibility to serve in a branch of the armed services at the time that the student takes the assessment. - (iib) The school must inform the students taking the armed services vocational aptitude battery ASVAB about the minimum eligibility score required by each branch of the military as well as information about eligibility requirements for specific military occupations.
-Schools that offer the armed services vocational aptitude batteryASVAB test must inform students regarding the ways in which their scores and personal information might be shared, per the agreement between the school and the United States Department of [71]

-Defense which administers the armed services vocational aptitude battery ASVAB.
-Each student who utilizes the armed services vocational aptitude battery ASVAB to satisfy this graduation pathway option will be provided a written opportunity to indicate whether or not the student authorizes his or her information to be shared with the military.
+- (v) Satisfying this pathway does not require students to meet the separate English and mathematics graduation pathway requirements of pathway options (a) through (f) of this subsection. - (g) Armed services vocational aptitude battery. - (i) Meet standard on the armed forces qualification test portion of the armed services vocational aptitude battery test by scoring at least the minimum established by the military for eligibility to serve in a branch of the armed services at the time that the student takes the assessment. - (ii) The school must inform the students taking the armed services vocational aptitude battery about the minimum eligibility score required by each branch of the military as well as information about eligibility requirements for specific military occupations.
+Schools that offer the armed services vocational aptitude battery test must inform students regarding the ways in which their scores and personal information might be shared, per the agreement between the school and the United States Department of Defense which administers the armed services vocational aptitude battery.
+Each student who utilizes the armed services vocational aptitude battery to satisfy this graduation pathway option will be provided a written opportunity to indicate whether the student authorizes his or her information to be shared with the military.

-(iiie) This pathway does not require students to meet the physical or other requirements for military enlistment, require enlistment, or require students release their scores to the military for purposes of recruitment.
+(iii) This pathway does not require students to meet the physical or other requirements for military enlistment, require enlistment, or require students release their scores to the military for purposes of recruitment.

-(\underline{ivd}) Satisfying this pathway does not require students to meet the separate English and mathematics graduation pathway requirements of pathway options (a1) through (f6) of portion B. of this section.
+(iv) Satisfying this pathway does not require students to meet the separate English and mathematics graduation pathway requirements of pathway options (a) through (f) of this subsection.

-(ve) The state board of education will maintain a web page with information about this pathway, including information about military occupation requirements and minimum eligibility scores required by each branch of the military.
-SBE will post eligibility scores by September 1st annually and each student may choose to meet either that minimum score the year a student takes the armed services vocational aptitude batteryASVAB or the current score established by any branch of the military on a later date prior to the student turning twentyone years of age's graduation.
+(v) The state board of education will maintain a web page with information about this pathway, including information about military occupation requirements and minimum eligibility scores required by each branch of the military.
+SBE will post eligibility scores by September 1st annually and each student may choose to meet either that minimum score the year a student takes the armed services vocational aptitude battery or the score established by any branch of the military on a later date prior to the student turning twenty one years of age.